 In order to nurture a healthy Mother that is capable of creating a lively batch of vinegar, you’ll first need to enlist the help of a small starter dose of a very friendly bacteria known as mycoderma aceti.
 The dose can be purchased either online or at a brewers outlet or local wine merchant in your area.
 Once you’ve acquired an active starter-dose simply pour it into a large crock along with a couple bottles of wine,.
 Set the crock in a warm spot in your kitchen or pantry.

-Now, every week or so, offer the crock a glass or two of wine that you have managed not to consume during dinner.
-Obviously, this requires the discipline to consistently serve excessive wine with dinner every week for a few months.
-All success in the arts, even the fermented ones, must come at some price.
+Now, every week or so for the next few months, simply offer the crock a glass of wine that you have somehow managed not to consume during dinner.
+Obviously, this requires that you serve a slightly excessive amount of wine once a week for a few months.
+What can I say?
+Success in all the arts, even the fermented ones, always come at a price.

 After a few weeks your Mother will make her first appearance in the crock.
 Wearing a hazy grayish veil, she will drape herself upon the surface of the wine.
 To keep her healthy you must now provide her plenty of fresh air and breathing room.
 To this end, a linen napkin, or cheesecloth can be tied loosely over the mouth of the crock.
 This will provide easy ingress to oxygen while also preventing the intrusion of flying insects.